-In the 20 years since its inception, the SCCF has invested $363 million in 88 projects.
+In the 20 years since its inception, the SCCF has invested over $368 million in 97 projects.
 These have benefited approximately nine million people, and helped bring over five million hectares of land under more sustainable management.
 Roughly one-third of SCCF initiatives are aimed at expanding access to improved climate information services.
 The SCCF is increasingly focused on supporting innovation that can scale up climate change adaptation solutions.

 Activities funded by the SCCF have fostered improvements in agriculture, water resources, disaster risk management, infrastructure, climate information systems, natural resource and integrated coastal zone management, as well as climate change-driven disease prevention.
 SCCF financing has also bolstered the climate resilience of public infrastructure such as schools, roads, and ports, supported the development of catastrophe risk insurance, and supported small and medium-sized enterprises in the adaptation space.